-This year, as always, we have vowed to steer clear of ANYTHING artificial.
+This year, as always, we have vowed to steer clear of anything artificial.
 Artificial

 foods have no place in a living organism if we expect that organism to thrive and be as healthy as possible!
 Artificial ingredients such as colors, sweeteners and flavors are linked to fatigue, skin rashes, hyperactivity and headaches.
 Worse, they can negatively impact your thyroid and have been linked with cancer.

 Personally, it’s easy for me to avoid artificial ingredients 99% of the time.
 The trouble happens when I need to make a cake for someone’s birthday.
 Those “someone’s” birthdays are usually my kids requesting themed birthday cakes.
 When white frosting won’t cut it, I usually turn to my trusty India Tree natural food colors, but if you have ever tried them, you’ll know it’s tricky to get really vivid or unique colors.
 When my daughter had requested a Sophia the First birthday party, I really wanted to make her a true purple cake.
 I honestly lamented about it for days!
 Was I really entertaining the idea of baking a delicious and healthy cake and then slathering it with red 40 and blue 5?
 EEEK!!

 Well, inspiration hit JUST at the right moment.
 I remembered a trick we already had!